Kanakjr/StreamlitResumeGenius/app/resume_md/main.md

 #### PwC U.S. Advisory
 ##### **Senior Associate - Innovation Hub** | June 2022 – Present | Mumbai, IN
 - Led the development of InsightsGen, a Gen AI-driven accelerator, enabling streamlined data analysis with contextually relevant insights and visualizations using Natural Language, enhancing decision-making processes.
-This resulted in multiple client engadgement wins for the firm.
+This resulted in multiple client engagement wins for the firm.
-- Developed multiple Chatbot, Agents and LLM chains for different usecases like DocQnA, retrieval augmented generation etc. Filed for 2 Patents for the designed algorithms.
+- Developed various chatbots, agents, and LLM chains for use cases such as DocQnA and retrieval-augmented generation.
+Filed 2 Patents for designed algorithms.
 - Collaborated on ChatPWC, a project that reimagines how enterprises interact with their data, securely integrating with GenAI models to transform private data and documents into a strategic advantage.

 ##### **Associate - Innovation Hub** | Dec 2020 – June 2022 | Mumbai, IN